awesomemotive/happiness-reports-for-help-scout/readme.txt

-=== Help Scout Happiness Report ===
+=== Happiness Reports for Help Scout ===
 Contributors: sumobi
-Tags: Help Scout, Help, Support, Happiness, Ratings, Andrew Munro, sumobi Requires at least: 3.9
+Tags: Help Scout, Help, Scout, HelpScout, Support, Happiness, Ratings, Reports, Andrew Munro, sumobi Requires at least: 3.9
 Tested up to: 4.3.1
-Stable tag: 1.0
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Description
+Add Help Scout happiness reports to your website

 == Description ==

+Happiness Reports for Help Scout allows you to show Help Scout happiness reports on your website.
+Note, a paid Help Scout plan is required for API Access, you cannot use this plugin with their free plan.

 == Installation ==